-Only clinical trials that specifically described "nutrition and breast cancer 2010 to 2013" were included in our study.
+Clinical trials, cohort and case control studies that specifically described "nutrition and breast cancer 2010 to 2013" were included in our study.
 Those describing other types of cancers, full text are not available, cross-sectional study design as it cannot establish a causation relationship and reviews were excluded.